 The Newman Community at Utica College is the Catholic Church on campus with an appointed chaplain who serves as the pastor.
 Newman provides liturgical worship, cultural and educational activities, human development programs with community involvement, personal counseling, spiritual counseling, sacramental preparation, and religious services.
-The Newman Parish has a modern center on campus adjacent to Alumni Hall with facilities for Sunday worship and daily Mass, a meditation chapel, a library, a lounge, and a meeting room.
+The Newman Community has a modern center on campus adjacent to Alumni Hall with facilities for Saturday and Sunday worship, a meditation chapel, a library, and a meeting room.
 The Center is open to all students regardless of their religious affiliation and it is available to campus organizations for a variety of activities.
 All students are welcome to be a part of Newman programs and to participate in activities.